Quality vs. Excellence

-I was reading through a company’s strategic plan over the weekend and noticed that they had made the decision to shift from a “quality focus” to an “excellence focus” recently.
+I was reading through a company’s strategic plan over the weekend and noticed that they had made the decision to shift from a “quality focus” to an “excellence focus”.
 This made me wonder what the difference is, and why a company might want to make such a change in its strategy.
-Here’s my line of thought.

 According to ISO 8402, quality is the “totality of characteristics of an entity that bear upon its ability to satisfy stated and implied needs.”
-That suggests that in a quality-driven environment, an organization will work to improve the characteristics of its processes, products, and people in order to eventually satisfy the stated an implied needs of its stakeholders (presumably customer, the workforce, and even society if social responsibility is a priority.)
+In a quality-driven environment, an organization will improve the characteristics of its processes, products, and people — to eventually satisfy the stated and implied needs of its stakeholders (presumably customer, the workforce, and even society if social responsibility is a priority.)

 When I searched for the phrase “what is excellence” one of the search results presented this story (the post is copied in full here):

 A German once visited a temple under construction where he saw a sculptor making an idol of God.
 Suddenly he noticed a similar idol lying nearby.
 Surprised, he asked the sculptor, “Do you need two statues of the same idol?”
 “No,” said the sculptor without looking up, “We need only one, but the first one got damaged at the last stage.”
 The gentleman examined the idol and found no apparent damage.
 “Where is the damage?” he asked.
 “There is a scratch on the nose of the idol.” said the sculptor, still busy with his work.
 “Where are you going to install the idol?”

 The sculptor replied that it would be installed on a pillar twenty feet high.
 “If the idol is that far, who is going to know that there is a scratch on the nose?” the gentleman asked.
 The sculptor stopped his work, looked up at the gentleman, smiled and said, “I will know it.”